phantombuster/.github/pull_request_template.md

 **Something you need to inform your reviewer about**

-## 👥 Who to notify after deployment
+## 👥 Who needs to be notified after deployment

 **Who should we notify after the deployment of this PR?**